keul/haunts/README.rst

   Integration with GitHib Copilot, to write code for me
 - Production/Stable

-  Integration with GPT-3, to reply to collegue on Slack in my place
+  Integration with GPT-3, to reply to collegues on Slack in my place
 - Mature

   Profit
-- Retire
+- Inactive

   (*I mean me… not the software*)